 CBD Processing: Hemp Extraction & Processing CBD Extract

-This article is a detailed guide to CBD processing in hemp and CBD industry from plant to product.
-It covers a variety of production techniques and topics including hemp farming, decortication, grinding, industrial hemp, how to make CBD distillate, hemp flower processing, cannabinoid products, how to extract quality CBD oils, extraktLAB’s facility services and more.
+This article is a detailed guide to CBD processing in the hemp and CBD industry from plant to product.
+It covers a variety of production techniques and topics including hemp farming, decortication, grinding, industrial hemp, how to make CBD distillate, hemp flower processing, cannabinoid products, how to extract quality CBD oils using Supercritical CO2 Extractor machine from extraktLAB’s facility services and more.

 Over the last 2-4 years, there has been an irrefutable boom in the industry of CBD.
 According to one report, the expected market growth of hemp and CBD production is estimated to reach a substantial $13 billion by 2023.
 This reflects the increasing demand for hemp and CBD production and the incredible variety of products and services that stem from it.

 But, the myriad of products that come from hemp are all derived from the cultivation of the plant.
 This involves hemp farming – planting, harvesting, shucking, separating, formulating and creating final products.
 So, let’s dive into the world of the CBD industry and see just where these high quality products come from.

 - Hemp Processing: A Quick Look at Hemp Farming Equipment

 - How Cultivation Works for Industrial and CBD Production

 - What Industries Benefit from the hemp Industry?

 - The Countless Benefits of the hemp Plant

 First things first: what exactly is hemp?
 Hemp is a particular species of plant that has been grown for industrial use for thousands of years.
 Harvest and use of this plant may include the production of clothing, paper, paints, biodegradable plastics, food products and more through the processing of the plant.
 This kind of processing has been used for tens of thousands of years and is continuing to grow exponentially.